coolbeatz71/menshi_flutter/README.md

-# menshy_flutter
+Menshy Application
-A multi service mobile application built with love.
+A multi-service mobile application that can do pretty much everything, built with love.